 - You’re having issues with your supply.
-You’ve tried all the things; the herbs, the additional feedings, the pumping, and you still aren’t able to keep up with your baby’s demands.
+You’ve tried all the things; the herbs, the lactation cookies, the additional feedings, the pumping, and you still aren’t able to keep up with your baby’s demands.

 - You go back to work.
 Although an ideal scenario is one that involves you being allowed numerous pump breaks and a safe place to pump, some jobs just don’t lend themselves to comfortable pumping.
 If you aren’t able to pump at work, combination feeding might be a good idea.

 - You’re ready to stop pumping.
 Maybe you’re doing great with morning and evening nursing, but you’d really like to wean from pumping during the day.
 If so, you’ll need something to make up for the breastmilk you aren’t pumping.